 The main goal of D1.5 is to consolidate the initial method developed in D1.3 with findings gathered from WP4 (ASCOS Certification Case studies), WP5 (ASCOS Validation results), and feedbacks from ASCOS Users Group.
-The outcome of D1.5, called the ASCOS Method, responds to the pressures in the aviation industry which are driving innovation and increased integration between domains and therefore making it imperative to streamline approval processes.
-The ASCOS Method integrates with the lifecycle of a change, from concept through into operational service, introducing activities which lead to building a safety argument supporting the application for approval.
-The proposed method considers the full impact of the change, and recognises and manages the interaction between domains.
-The method is also flexible to embrace innovation while encompassing existing established processes wherever appropriate.
+The outcome of D1.5, called the ASCOS Approval Method, responds to the pressures in the aviation industry which are driving innovation and increased integration between domains and therefore making it imperative to streamline approval processes.
+The ASCOS Approval Method integrates with the lifecycle of a change, from concept through into operational service, introducing activities which lead to building a safety argument supporting the application for approval.
+The proposed Approval Method considers the full impact of the change, and recognizes and manages the interaction between domains.
+The Approval Method is also flexible to embrace innovation while encompassing existing established processes wherever appropriate.